If you sell or transfer your vehicle you must tell DVLA straight away using the V5C registration certificate.

 Refunds on your vehicle tax

 You’ll get an automatic refund of your vehicle tax for any full remaining months when you sell or transfer your vehicle.
 The DVLA will send it to the address they have for you on their records.
+This usually takes 4 to 6 weeks.

 You paid an additional surcharge if you bought vehicle tax for six months.
 This surcharge is not refundable.